lenincompres/DOM.create/README.md

 });
 ```

-The *style:* and *content:* properties are useful to organize and be specific about the model structure.
+The *style:* and *content:* properties are useful for organizing he model structure.
 Yet, **DOM.create** interprets structural properties to match attributes, styles, event handlers and element tags.

-### Style Element Method
+### Tge Style Element
-If the *style:* has a *content:* property, an element with a style tag and CSS content is created.
+If *style:* has a *content:* property, an element with a style tag and CSS content is created.
 Click here to [learn about CSS](https://www.w3schools.com/css/css_intro.asp).

 ```javascript
 document.body.create({